Merstone

-Merstone is a hamlet on the Isle of Wight.
+Merstone (also spelled Merston) is a hamlet on the Isle of Wight.
 It is located near the centre of the Island, roughly equidistant from Blackwater to the northwest, Horringford to the east, and Godshill to the south.
-According to the Post Office, the hamlet's population under the 2011 Census was included in the civil parish of Arreton.
+The hamlet's population under the 2021 Census was included in the civil parish of Arreton.

 Name

 The name means 'the farmstead by or on the marshy ground', from Old English mersc and tūn.
 Merston in West Sussex has the same origin.